Sheriff: Wanted man assaulted officers, fled after wreck near Alabama line

-The Floyd County Sheriff's Office is looking for Anzrielle Antipartris Smith on felony warrants charging him with false imprisonment and four counts of aggravated assault on police officers.
+The Floyd County Sheriff's Office is looking for Anzriell Antipartris Smith on felony warrants charging him with false imprisonment and four counts of aggravated assault on police officers.

 Cpl.
 Chris Parton said Smith also is facing more than 40 traffic citations stemming from a lengthy car chase that started about 7:30 p.m.
 Tuesday.
 Anyone with information on Smith's location should call Parton at 706-591-2725.